karolina24/Strona_Kulinarne_Inspiracje1/README.md

-# Website called "Kulinarne Inspiracje"
+# Website called "Kulinarne Inspiracje" | "Culinary Inspirations"

 Website made for a course at university teaching responsivity using only html and css.